tdilauro/Simplified-wiki/GettingYourBooksIntoSimplyE.md

 ways of doing this, but most of the time this means implementing HTTP Basic Auth and looking up credentials in some kind of data store.

-# Token service
+# Bearer token propagation

-The token service is only necessary in one case:
+[Bearer token propagation](BearerTokenPropagation) is only necessary in one case:

 * You are a distributor who sells access to your collection to libraries.
 * But you don't want the libraries downloading your books, rehosting them, and serving them to their patrons.